realworldocaml/book/en/maps-and-hashtables.md

 list requires a linear-time scan of the list.

-In this chapter, we'll talk about two more efficient alternatives to association lists: _maps_ and _hash-tables_.
-A map is an immutable tree-based data structure where most operations take time logarithmic in the size of the map, whereas a hash-table is a mutable data structure where most operations have constant time complexity.
+In this chapter, we'll talk about two more efficient alternatives to association lists: _maps_ and _hashtables_.
+A map is an immutable tree-based data structure where most operations take time logarithmic in the size of the map, whereas a hashtable is a mutable data structure where most operations have constant time complexity.
 We'll describe both of these data structures in detail, and provide some advice as to how to choose between them.